chapatt/modeler/README.md

 # modeler

-A cross-platform (macOS, Windows, Linux) application implementing native, borderless windows and a Vulkan rendering context.
+A cross-platform (macOS, Windows, Linux, iOS, Android) application implementing native, borderless windows and a Vulkan rendering context.

-* All window management (creation/resizing/etc.) is handled via native system APIs (AppKit, win32, wayland) rather than a layer like GLFW or SDL
+* All window management (creation/resizing/etc.) is handled via native system APIs (SwiftUI (with AppKit/UIKit), win32, wayland, GameActivity) rather than a layer like GLFW or SDL
 * Legitimate application windows are used, so all behaviors like snapping, tiling, etc. work as expected
 * Multi-monitor HiDPI awareness is implemented on all platforms